ptiede/Comrade.jl/paper/paper.md

 # Acknowledgements

-PT thanks Michael Johnson, Dom Pesce, Lindy Blackburn, and Avery Broderick for their helpful discussions related to the development of this package and VLBI in general.
+P.T. thanks Michael Johnson, Dom Pesce, Lindy Blackburn, and Avery Broderick for their helpful discussions related to the development of this package and VLBI in general.

+This work was supported by the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty
+Moore Foundation to Harvard University.
+Additional support was provided by Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Develop- ment, Job Creation and Trade.
+PT's research is also supported by the National Science Foundation (AST-1935980 and AST-2034306) and additional financial support from the Natural Sciences and Engineering Research Council of Canada through a Discovery Grant.

 # References